Creating objects

 .

-Keep in mind that objects are mutable and are called by referenceThe function uses the input data itself., resulting in aliasingA situation in which two different names are used for the same data..
+Keep in mind that objects are mutable and are called by reference, resulting in aliasing.